IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-userid.rst

 The last step is to choose the Personal Identification code (PIC).
 The PIC is case-sensitive and is made up of at least 4 numbers and/or letters.
 No special characters may be used.
 Do not use your bank PIN, account name, first or last name, or organization.

-* Install "Google Authenticator" app on your mobil device.
+* Install "Google Authenticator" app on your mobile device.

 * Go to https://secure.cci.rpi.edu/totp.